 - Heat a standard muffin pan or standard popover pan in the oven while it’s preheating to 450°F.

 - Whisk together the eggs, milk, and salt.
 Whisk until the egg and milk are well combined, with no streaks of yolk showing.

 - Add the flour all at once, and whisk until frothy; there shouldn’t be any large lumps in the batter, but smaller lumps are fine.

-- Reduce the heat to 350°F (again without opening the door), and bake for an additional 10 to 15 minutes, until they’re a deep, golden brown.
+- Bake the popovers for 15 minutes, then reduce the oven heat to 375°F and bake for an additional 15 to 20 minutes, until they’re a deep, golden brown.
 If the popovers seem to be browning too quickly, position an oven rack at the very top of the oven, and put a cookie sheet on it, to shield the popovers’ tops from direct heat.